 The Secretary considers the quality of the design of the proposed project.
-In determining the quality of the design of the proposed project, the Secretary considers one or more of the following factors:
+In determining the quality of the design of the proposed project, the Secretary considers the following factors:

-- (1) The extent to which the design of the proposed project is appropriate to, and will successfully address, the needs of the target population or other identified needs. - (2) The extent to which there is a conceptual framework underlying the proposed research or demonstration activities and the quality of that framework. - (3) The extent to which performance feedback and continuous improvement are integral to the design of the proposed project.
+- 1. The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable.
+(Up to 7 points) - 2.
+The extent to which the design of the proposed project is appropriate to, and will successfully address, the needs of the target population or other identified needs.
+(Up to 5 points) - 3.
+The extent to which the proposed project will establish linkages with other appropriate agencies and organizations providing services to the target population.
+(Up to 5 points) - 4.
+The extent to which the proposed project demonstrates a rationale (as defined in this notice).
+(Up to 7 points)